cilium/cilium/README.rst

-- Event monitoring with metadata: When a packet is dropped, the tool doesn't just report the source and destination IP of the packet, the tool provides the full label information of both the sender and receiving among a lot of other information.
+- Event monitoring with metadata: When a packet is dropped, the tool doesn't just report the source and destination IP of the packet, the tool provides the full label information of both the sender and receiver among a lot of other information.

 - Policy decision tracing: Why is a packet being dropped or a request rejected.